c4dt/showcase/README.md

 ## Run the application locally

 Ensure you have the required tools to create Python virtual environments.
-You can either install the dependencies globally, or use [devbox](https://www.jetpack.io/devbox).
+You can either install the dependencies in a virtual environment, or use [devbox](https://www.jetpack.io/devbox).

-### Install dependencies globally
+### Install dependencies in a virtual environment

 You might need to install a specific package depending on your distribution, e.g. on Debian `python3-venv`: